-- 2.59 We have undertaken customer research to determine what our customers see as the priority areas for investment. - 2.60 Some of the key findings from the research on our customers views were32: - Customers broadly support our proposals to improve the environmental impact of water abstraction beyond current statutory requirements.
+- 2.69 We have undertaken customer research to determine what our customers see as the priority areas for investment. - 2.70 Some of the key findings from the research on our customers views were33: - Customers broadly support our proposals to improve the environmental impact of water abstraction beyond current statutory requirements.
 However some customers are concerned about costs - When customers are informed about abstraction, they support the work that we have already done to reduce abstraction from vulnerable waterways.
 They also appreciate the difficulty and cost of further reducing abstraction from vulnerable waterways - Customers want us to have a high degree of certainty regarding the environmental benefits of reducing abstraction before investing in alternative abstraction resources - Though customers feel that sustainable abstraction was important, when presented with a range of our priorities they prioritise core delivery issues such as replacing aging mains and pipes and upgrading the sewer network over sustainable abstraction.
 Sustainable abstraction was ranked second last by customers, below replacing trunk mains, increasing sewer capacity, replacing distribution mains, reducing river spills, replacing lead pipes, and achieving net zero operational carbon - 90% of customers agree with our plan of areas to reduce abstraction in, with half preferring for this to be completed 2025-2030 and a third by 2030-2035 - There is some concern at the costs for this though, because of rising bills elsewhere.
-But largely customers see this as a necessary action at a manageable cost (regardless of which duration they selected), as they feel the benefits to making this progress (both environmental and to secure a stable water supply) are clear - For longer term (2030-2060) abstraction reduction many prefer a 'medium' plan, seeing this as providing meaningful environmental improvements over time with a reasonable end cost to the customer.
-It is worth noting that, while our customers may have views on what licence reductions we should make, ultimately it will come down to legislation that is imposed and the interpretation of that legislation into government policy - 2.61 Therefore, we feel that our customers generally support further investment to address the need to work towards our long-term aspiration 'to cease all abstraction that adversely affects sensitive streams, where supported by our customers'.
+But largely customers see this as a necessary action at a manageable cost (regardless of which duration they selected), as they feel the benefits to making this progress (both environmental and to secure a stable water supply) are clear - For longer-term (2030-2060) abstraction reduction many prefer a 'medium' plan, seeing this as providing meaningful environmental improvements over time with a reasonable end cost to the customer.
+It is worth noting that, while our customers may have views on what licence reductions we should make, ultimately it will come down to legislation that is imposed and the interpretation of that legislation into government policy - 2.71 Therefore, we feel that our customers generally support further investment to address the need to work towards our long-term aspiration 'to cease all abstraction that adversely affects sensitive streams, where supported by our customers'.
 However, there is concern amongst our customers over the cost that this will entail.
-They are also concerned about a number of other issues which they consider to be a greater priority, e.g. to ensure a safe and secure water supply and to address polluting discharges to rivers.
-In view of these customers' concerns we feel it is important to strike the right balance in pursuing the need to reduce adverse abstraction impact through doing so at a pace that is affordable and enables us to ensure the measures we take result in real and demonstrable benefits to the environment.
-This is important in determining which of the low, medium or high scenarios we follow, and this is set out in Section 10.
+They are also concerned about a number of other issues which they consider to be a greater priority, e.g. to ensure a safe and secure water supply and to address polluting discharges to rivers. - 2.72 We have had a significant number of responses from customers to the question 'Do you support our proposed level of environmental improvements?'
+The majority of customers support this level of improvement, and some have suggested we should aspire to make the improvements more quickly.
+However, a small number of customers have questioned whether this is necessary and suggested focus should be on improvements to discharges and water quality as a priority.

-32 PR24-7 Deep Dive: Sustainable Abstraction, February 2022
+33 PR24-7 Deep Dive: Sustainable Abstraction, February 2022